Hierapolis: Necropolis

 Beyond the city walls and meadow, following the main colonnaded road and passing the outer baths (thermae extra muros), an extensive necropolis extends for over 2 km on both sides of the old road to Phrygian Tripolis and Sardis.
-The other goes south from Laodikya to Closae.
+The other goes south from Laodicea to Closae.
 The necropolis extends from the northern to the eastern and southern sections of the old city.
 Most of the tombs have been excavated.

 This necropolis is one of the best preserved in Turkey.
-Most of about the 1,200 tombs were constructed with local varieties of limestone, though marble has been used, as well.
+Most of the about 1,200 tombs were constructed with local varieties of limestone, though marble has been used, as well.

 Most tombs date from the late Hellenic period, but there are also a considerable number from the Roman and early Christian periods.
 People who came for medical treatment to Hierapolis in ancient times and the native people of the city buried their dead in tombs of several types according to their traditions and socio-economic status.

 The tombs and funeral monuments can be divided into four types: